 And this deep respect does not mean Filipino VAs lack initiative or creativity!

-On the contrary, we’ve witnessed firsthand their resourcefulness and dedication to work time and time again. 🧑💻
+On the contrary, we’ve witnessed firsthand their resourcefulness and dedication to work time and time again 🧑💻

 Utang na Loob Mentality

 Here are examples of how it works: A person might have an utang na loob to their friend who referred them to a well-paying job.
 Or someone might have an utang na loob towards a cousin who lent them money during a rough time.
-In extreme cases, you might even feel a deep utang na loob to someone who saved your life. 😲
+In extreme cases, you might even feel a deep utang na loob to someone who saved your life 😲

-But this intense gratitude can also lead to Filipino VAs feeling hesitant to speak up or raise concerns, especially about their workload or general work conditions.
+But this intense gratitude can also lead to Filipino VAs feeling hesitant to speak up or raise concerns, especially about their workload or work conditions.

-It’s not a matter of being unable to speak up, either.
-Your Pinoy VA already knows they can raise concerns.
+Important note: your Filipino VA already knows they can raise concerns.
 Most probably, they’re just unsure whether you’ll take offence if they do.

 So as a business owner, you must create a safe space for your Filipino VAs.
-Doing so will help them feel freer to communicate their needs and deliver even better work!
+Doing so will help them feel freer to communicate their needs and deliver even better work.

 While this debt of gratitude remains a crucial aspect of their identity, they also value independence and individuality.
 This shift in perspective reflects the country’s growing openness to new ideas and perspectives.